 More about Malta

-The Republic of Malta consists of three islands, situated just 80 kilometers off the southern coast of Sicily, Italy in the center of the Mediterranean Sea.
+The Republic of Malta consists of three islands, situated just 80 km off the southern coast of Sicily, Italy in the center of the Mediterranean Sea.
 The climate is typically Mediterranean, with sparse rainfall between March and October.
 The population is over 400,000 and the official languages are English and Maltese, though Italian is widely spoken.

 Living in Malta